PRINCIPAL GUEST CONDUCTOR

 Ms. Stutzmann is considered one of the most outstanding musical personalities of our time.
 Charismatic musicianship, combined with unique rigor, energy, and fantasy, characterize her style.
 A rich variety of strands form the core of her repertoire: Central European and Russian Romanticism is a strong focus—ranging from Beethoven, Schumann, Brahms, and Dvořák to the larger symphonic forces of Tchaikovsky, Wagner, Mahler, Bruckner, and Strauss—as well as French 19th-century repertoire and Impressionism.
 Highlights from her partnership with the Kristiansand Symphony Orchestra include acclaimed performances of Bruckner’s Symphony No. 7, Tchaikovsky’s Symphony No. 6 (“Pathétique”), and a complete cycle of Beethoven’s symphonies.

 Ms. Stutzmann started her studies at a very young age in piano, bassoon, and cello, and she studied conducting with the legendary Finnish teacher Jorma Panula.
 She was also mentored by Seiji Ozawa and Simon Rattle.
 She continues to keep a few projects as a singer each season, primarily recitals and performances with her own ensemble.
 In January 2019 she was elected a Chevalier in the Ordre National de la Légion d’Honneur, France’s highest honor.
-She had previously been honored for her unique contribution to the country’s cultural life by being named a Chevalier de l’Ordre National du Mérite and an Officier des Arts et Lettres.
+She had previously been honored for her unique contribution to the country’s cultural life by being named a Chevalier de l’Ordre National du Mérite and a Commandeur des Arts et Lettres.

 Photo by Jeff Fusco